MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 # HoloLens 2 new user best practices

 Often organizations have many devices and lots of different people who use those devices.
 When people are looking to use a HoloLens 2 device, they often want to get straight to their app.
-This can sometimes be hindered by having to do more setup.
-In this article we’ll cover the best ways to reduce setup time, best practices, and cover variations in logging into a device.
+This expectation can sometimes be hindered by having to do more setup.
+In this article, we cover the best ways to reduce setup time, best practices, and cover variations in logging into a device.

 > [!NOTE]
 > In all these scenarios we’re talking about scenarios in which a second user can use the device, so all these scenarios use Microsoft Entra identities.